jranger615/Giga-Voron/README.md

 ## Still to change
 * gear_ratio: 50:10
 * rotation_distance: 22.635 #This needs to be adjusted and Calibrated to youyr machine.
 Stock start point 22.68
 * sensor_type: ATC Semitec 104NT-4-R025H42G # Change to match Sensor

+## Orca Slicer Changes
+* In the Machine Settings, Set Extruder 1, Retraction length to 1.1
+* Layer Heights Limits, Set Max to .48